omgnetwork/omgnetwork.github.io/docs/migration-0.2-0.3.md

 ### Deposits
 - Deposits now go to a vault contract, depending on whether you are depositing ETH or an ERC-20 token.
 You must now send your deposits to the correct vault contract.
 If using ETH, deposit into ETH_VAULT.
 If using ERC-20 send your deposits to the ERC20_VAULT.
-- If depositing ERC-20, the same process of approving still applies - you must approve the ERC20_VAULT address to transfer the amount of tokens that you want to deposit.
+- If depositing ERC-20, the same process of approval still applies - you must approve the ERC20_VAULT address to transfer the amount of tokens that you want to deposit.

 ### Transactions
 - The structure of typed data has changed slightly in v0.3, still following the EIP-712 signing method.
 Please refer to the following if building and [signing the transaction](https://github.com/omgnetwork/plasma-contracts/blob/master/plasma_framework/docs/integration-docs/integration-doc.md#eip-712-signing) yourself.